Italy Lakes by Region

 Also known as: Lago d'Iseo

-The ferry glides the last few feet across 15,271-acre Lake Iseo to arrive at the dock on Monte Isola.
-Passengers with packages and bicycles climb off ...
+A ferry glides across 15,271-acre Lake Iseo to arrive at the dock on Monte Isola.
+Passengers with packages and bicycles climb off the ferry; curiously ...

 Also known as: Lago di Lugano, Ceresio

 Lake Lugano, which curls through southeastern Switzerland just south of the Swiss Alps and borders northern Italy, features the best of both of these ...

 |Lake Maggiore||Lake Maggiore, also known as Verbano, is Italy's second largest lake.
 Although not quite as popular as the well-known Lake Como, the beautifully romantic ...|

 Also known as: Lago di Massaciuccoli, Lake Puccini

 A lone kayaker glides across the water of 1,680-acre Lake Massaciuccoli, his boat cutting through the white water lilies that grow thick around the shore. ...

 Also known as: Lago di Misurina

 One of the most scenic destinations in Italy's Dolomite Mountains, Lake Misurina is a timeless treasure.
 The largest natural lake in the Caldore District ...

 Also known as: Lago di Nemi